andyvauliln/trading_bot/README.md

     - file-logs-path - string - path to the file
 - all 3 methods can be used simultaneously
 - logger should be initialized in the main file
+- table name in db is module_name + "-logs", for example tracker-bot-logs

 ### LOGGER DB TEMPLATE
 id - `id` - id of the log